ASA24™-Kids-2014 and ASA24™-Kids-2012

-- uses version 4.1 of USDA's Food and Nutrient Database for Dietary Surveys (FNDDS) to estimate nutrient intakes;
+- use version 4.1 of USDA's Food and Nutrient Database for Dietary Studies (FNDDS) to estimate nutrient intakes;

-- includes optional modules to query the location of meals, with whom meals were eaten, and television and computer use during meals;
+- include optional modules to query the location of meals, with whom meals were eaten, and television and computer use during meals;

-- includes an optional module to query supplement intakes based on supplements reported in the 2007-08 National Health and Nutrition Examination Survey (NHANES); and
+- include an optional module to query supplement intakes based on supplements reported in the 2007-08 National Health and Nutrition Examination Survey (NHANES); and

 - ASA24-Kids is currently recommended for use with children 10 years of age and older.

 - It is possible to use ASA24-Kids to collect dietary intake for younger children using a proxy reporter, such as a parent or guardian.
 The National Health and Nutrition Examination Survey (NHANES), which conducts interviewer-administered dietary recalls, uses a proxy respondent for children 5 years of age and younger and has a parent or guardian assist with recalls for children 6 to 11 years of age.
-If relying on proxy reporting, researchers may consider using the full version of ASA24 (ASA24-2011) rather than ASA24-Kids.
-ASA24-2011 includes more detailed questions that are excluded from ASA24-Kids because of the expectation that children will not be able to respond accurately (refer to Adapting ASA24 for Use with Children above).
+If relying on proxy reporting, researchers may consider using the full adult version of ASA24 (ASA24-2014) rather than ASA24-Kids-2014.
+ASA24-2014 includes more detailed questions that are excluded from ASA24-2014-Kids because of the expectation that children will not be able to respond accurately (refer to Adapting ASA24 for Use with Children above).